-At the center of Light and Language is Holt’s room-sized installation Electrical System (1982), seen above.
-Presented for the first time in more than three decades, Electrical System is an example of Holt’s innovative ‘systems sculptures’ that make the facts of a building perceivable.
-In Holt’s words: “the electrical systems light, the heating systems heat.
-The drainage systems drain, the ventilation systems circulate air […] the sculptures are exposed fragments of vast hidden systems, they are part of open-ended systems, part of the world.”
-Formed of over one-hundred glowing lightbulbs, Electrical System is a network of light.
+The six artists in Light and Language pay attention to the structures and perceptions of light and language.
+At the center is Holt’s room-sized installation Electrical System (1982), presented for the first time in more than three decades.
+Formed of over one-hundred glowing lightbulbs, Electrical System is an example of Holt’s innovative ‘system sculptures’ that she described as “sculptures are exposed fragments of vast hidden systems, they are part of open-ended systems, part of the world.”

-The five artists joining Nancy Holt in Light and Language, like Holt, open new questions about perception and the way we might understand our place in the world.
-Working with sound, sculpture, performance, words, and light, each artist has chosen works for the exhibition they feel resonate with their fascinations for Holt’s ideas and artworks.
+The five artists joining Nancy Holt in Light and Language, likewise open questions about perception.
+Working with sound, sculpture, words and light, each artist has chosen works for the exhibition they feel resonate with their fascinations for Holt’s ideas and artworks.

-In the galleries A.K.
-Burns (b.
-1975, USA) presents an evocative film of a total solar eclipse, while in the castle grounds a pair of sculptures made from mangled and painted chain-link fencing stand face to face.
-Matthew Day Jackson’s (b.
-1974, USA) Commissioned Family Photo (2013) comprises eighty-two photographs taken with a camera capable of capturing over a million frames per second.
+Matthew Day Jackson’s Commissioned Family Photo (2013) comprises eighty-two photographs taken with a camera capable of capturing over a million frames per second.
 It was designed to record explosions and shockwaves from nuclear detonations; the artist and his family are the only human beings ever to have been photographed by this camera.
-Dennis McNulty (b.
-1970, Ireland) also works with technology.
-He presents a live performance working with samples of Nancy Holt’s voice in the video Boomerang with a mesh of sounds.
-Charlotte Moth (b.
-1970, England) and Katie Paterson (b.
-1981, Scotland) both make new works for Light and Language, responding to the unique architecture of Lismore Castle.